heikkilv/VISDOM-data-management-system/README.md

 ## Source code

-The Data Management System components have been implemented in Scala programming language and the source code for the components can be found at the [scala](scala) folder.
+The Data Management System components have been mostly implemented in Scala programming language and the source code for the components can be found at the [scala](scala) folder.
+One special fetcher for a specific software project dataset has been implemented using Python with the source code at the [python](python) folder.

 ## License